Skip to content

 A working list of materials isn’t the only thing you need to achieve microfluidic device success.
 While you do need to use trusted materials to construct your microfluidics devices for consistent and reliable performance, it’s important to have a reliable partnership to lean on.

-Consider reaching out to schedule a flexible material consultation to discuss the manufacturability of your design and chosen materials.
+Consider reaching out to get a sample and discuss the manufacturability of your design and chosen materials.

 Originally published: September 17, 2020